-Ten years ago, marketers were still getting to grips with the opportunities that young technology companies like Amazon, Google and Facebook could offer.
-These tech companies were growing rapidly, but many marketers still saw them as still a relatively niche way to connect with customers.
+Ten years ago, marketers were still getting to grips with the opportunities offered by “new” technology companies like Amazon, Google and Facebook.
+These tech companies were growing rapidly, but many marketers still saw them as a fairly niche way to connect with customers.
 Technology wasn’t for marketing.
 Technology was what the IT geeks down in the basement did.

-Ask 2011 marketers about technology, and you might get tales of forgotten passwords or printer connection problems.
-At best, they might be getting excited about the soon to launch iPhone 4S, with its 4.5 inch screen and some weird new feature Apple was calling Siri.
+Ask 2011 marketers about technology, and they’d talk about forgotten passwords and printer connection problems.
+At best, they might be getting excited about the soon-to-launch iPhone 4S, with its 4.5 inch screen and some weird new feature Apple was calling Siri.

 The Martech Index - 7,000+ suppliers

-The index groups these 7,000 suppliers into 39 different technology groups.
-That’s 39 potential ways to boost your marketing using technology.
+The latest index groups these suppliers into 39 different technology groups.
+That’s 39 potential ways to boost your marketing with technology.

-And here’s where you run into the source of many martech challenges.
+And here’s where you find the source of many martech challenges.
 Because, how do you know which of the 39 technologies you need?
-Particularly if you’re a marketer who still thinks technology is about passwords and printers.
+Particularly if you think technology is still just passwords and printers.

 The good news is you don’t need to know them all.
-It’s highly unlikely you’ll ever use of all them, anyway.
+It’s unlikely you’ll ever use of all them, anyway.
 But you do need to understand the marketing opportunities those technologies create.